ARMmbed/mbed-client/porting-guide.md

-To make your module available to other modules that you want to build, you need to give [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link) command to link it into the module where you want to test it out.
+To make your module available to other modules that you want to build, you need to give [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link) command to link it to the module where you want to test it out.

 To use your local your in-development mbed-client implementation, give the command `yotta link mbed-client-xxx` in the main `mbed-client` module.